-The mission of RockPointe Church is “to love God with all that we are while making more and better followers of Christ”.
-Our small groups play a critical role in seeing those words come to life by intentionally creating environments that promote growth in relationship with God and others in a healthy, Biblical community.
+Small groups play a critical role in making the mission of RockPointe Church come to life.
+We intentionally create environments that promote growth in relationship with God and others in a healthy, Biblical community.
 Since we were inherently made to need others to help us live the Christian life, belonging is essential to discipleship.
 Our small groups provide the opportunity to belong in meaningful, life giving relationships that challenge us to grow in our maturity in Christ and serve others in need.

 Come and belong!

 Attend our Small Group Kick-off Event SMALL GROUP PALOOZA where you can meet Small Group Leaders and sign up to be contacted by the leaders of open small groups.
 This is a great step in getting connected with others at RockPointe Church, and in growing in your relationship with God.
 Join us January 13.

 A “Get Connected” event that provides you with the opportunity to meet others that are also looking for an RPC Small Group and start new groups with new leaders.
 Our next Taste of Community is scheduled for Sunday, February 10th and 24th from 4p to 6p in our North Pointe Student Ministry area.